Be Change Agents in Society—Col Katabazi to UNSA Student Leaders

 Col Katabazi beseeched participants to interest themselves in acquiring knowledge and skills in order to be able to transform the country and ensure socio-economic progress, pointing out that when one lacks skills, they cannot transform society.

-When interviewing students who had converged for the symposium, they expressed their concerns and challenges they face as young people, which has led to increased rates of school dropouts.
+In an interview with students who had converged for the symposium, they expressed their concerns and challenges they face as young people, which has led to increased rates of school dropouts.

-Flavia Nabilabi, a student of Busoga Nsadhu Memorial Technical Institute, aired out the lack of sanitary pads, saying that other districts in the Busoga sub-region were given pads but Namutamba as a district was left out.
+Flavia Nabilabi, a student of Busoga Nsadhu Memorial Technical Institute, aired out the lack of sanitary pads, saying that other districts in the Busoga sub-region were given pads but Namutumba as a district was left out.

 The students highlighted the scarcity of teaching staff, which they said has greatly affected the education system in the region.